What is Chronic Obstructive Pulmonary Disease (COPD)?

 Cigarette smokers are at the highest risk of developing COPD.
 The toxins in cigarette smoke absorb into the bronchial walls causing the inflammation and damage that leads to COPD.
 However, not all smokers develop symptoms.
 More research needs to be done as to why COPD only affects some smokers and not others.
 It is speculated that nutrition, genetic factors and other external influences contribute to the likelihood of COPD development.

 Alpha-1-antitypsin deficiency causes COPD in a small percentage of people.
 Those with this deficiency do not need to be a smoker to be susceptible to this disease.
-It can also strikes people at a young age.
+It can also strike at a young age.

-A long-term exposure to harsh dusts, chemical fumes, pollution and vapors can cause COPD-related inflammation in the lungs.
+A long-term exposure to dust and chemicals can cause COPD-related inflammation in the lungs.

 Proper lung health is imperative to a person’s overall health.
-There are many related conditions and medical diseases that can impact the quality of your breathing and are not limited to the lung diseases that we treat at the Lung Institute.
+There are many related conditions and medical diseases that can impact the quality of your breathing and are not limited to the lung diseases treated at the Lung Institute.
 Below you will find more information about conditions that are intimately connected to the lungs and lung disease.